This year Altamont Gardens is holding its 21st Snowdrop Month, which runs from February 1st – 28th.

 Location of Altamont Gardens:

-Below my photos taken in February 2022.
+Below are photos I took in February 2022.